shekeltechnologies/Documentation/guides/Wallet_Install_Mac.md

 > This is a community contributed guide.
 Feel free to suggest improvements via Issues or opening Pull Requests.
 Thank you!

 **!!!
-This guide is for installing a new SHEKEL Hot wallet using the new Shekel ZeroCoin wallet and chain !!!**
+This guide is for installing a new SHEKEL wallet using the new Shekel ZeroCoin wallet and chain !!!**

 **!!!
 WARNING: Do not use this guide to run a masternode at home whether you have a static IP Address or not.
 Your IP Address can be traced back to your home, therefore it is unsafe.
 Always run the hot masternode wallet on a VPS or cloud.
 You can still run a cold wallet at home which you do not need to run 24/7 !!!**